Scarjit/Asterisk-AI-Voice-Agent/docs/MCP_INTEGRATION.md

 - Phase 1: implement slow-response announcements for pipeline mode first.
 - Phase 2: add provider-specific support (or disable for monolithic providers by default).

+## Google Live: 1011 Internal Errors (Practical Mitigation)

+In some cases Google Live can close the WebSocket with `1011 Internal error` shortly after receiving `toolResponse` payloads.
+This appears to be a provider-side issue, but it is often correlated with tool responses that are large or deeply nested.

+Mitigation implemented in this branch:

+- Tool responses sent to Google Live are **sanitized and size-capped**, prioritizing `status`, `message`, and a few small control flags.
+- Raw MCP payloads (e.g., `data`) are **not** forwarded to Google Live by default.

 ## Configuration (Proposed YAML)

 This is the proposed config shape for `config/ai-agent.yaml`.
 It’s designed to avoid conflicting with existing `tools:` configuration.